|Search This Site >>

 - Demonstrate interest and basic competency in the art form prior to the apprenticeship (generally at least one year of relevant experience).

-- Be able to express in the application a sincere interest and commitment to learning from the Master and sharing with others the knowledge learned after the completion of the Apprenticeship.
+- Be able to express in the application a sincere interest and commitment to sharing with others the knowledge learned after the completion of the Apprenticeship.

 - Modern interpretations of traditional art and revivals of traditions that have ceased to exist within the originating culture will not be funded.